16 Mar 7 Tips for Working From Home With a Baby

 If baby becomes too preoccupied by the lights on your screen, invest in a privacy screen.
 They allow the images on your screen to only be seen when viewed at a straight-on angle.

 5. Have a game plan for nap time

 This is one of the key times you will have for being productive.
-If you wait until the baby is down for a nap to figure out what to do, you will most likely find yourself aimlessly scrolling social media, or responding only to the emails that are neither urgent nor important.
+If you wait until the baby is down for a nap to figure out what to do, you will most likely find yourself aimlessly scrolling social media, or responding only to the emails that aren’t urgent or important.
 Keep an ongoing list of tasks and refer to it as soon as you sit down.
 We love using the Eisenhower Matrix to help decide which projects and tasks should be given attention, scheduled, delegated or ignored.

 6. Be flexible

 It’s impossible to stick to a 9-5 schedule when you watch your baby and work at the same time.
 Babies are unpredictable.
 They don’t always take their nap when you thought they would, and some days they need more attention or connection than others.
 Learn to look for the pockets of time throughout the day or evening when you can make up work so you can sing them their favorite song or help them learn how to roll over on their timing.

 What you are doing is not easy.
 Don’t give in to the temptation to compare your productivity to other people’s.
 You’re doing two jobs at once.
 Cut yourself some slack!